 To understand the world we live in, we need to understand how cultures connect and how those connections shape us.

 Our three research themes aim to help us make sense of the world around us.
-To discover our latest projects, click on our theme titles.
+To discover our projects, click on our theme titles.

 What is the transformative potential of the arts in relation to wellbeing?
 How can arts and STEM researchers work together?
 This theme highlights the development of a wide range of cultural practices.